bgcasey/obsidian_vault/readme.md

 ![daily note](./5_system/assets/daily_note.png)

 ##### Automated Validations
-A DataviewJS script is included in the daily note to validate the work log and flag entry errors:
+A DataviewJS script is included in the daily note to validate the work log and flag entry errors.
+It produces warning callouts with the following:
 - **Warnings**:
   - Missing tags (e.g., `#abmi`).
   - Improper time formats.